Luang Prabang Travel Guide

 Some of the most popular sites to explore include: Haw Kham, the former royal palace; Phou Si, a mountain that offers great views of the surrounding countryside; Vat Xieng Toung, a beautiful old temple; and the night market, which is open every evening and offers a wide variety of traditional Lao handicrafts and souvenirs.

-There are a variety of attractions worth exploring outside the city as well.
+There are a variety of tourist attractions worth exploring outside the city as well.
 Head 18 miles south of Luang Prabang to Kuang Si falls, a multi-stage waterfall that is safe to swim in.
 Or, hire a boat to take you along the river to the Pak Ou caves, filled with Buddha statues and monuments.
 On the way, stop by the 'whiskey village' where local rice whisky is made.
 If you're tired of sightseeing, take a cooking class and learn how to make some of the country's delicious cuisine.

-Transportation Around Luang Prabang
+Transport Around Luang Prabang

 Getting to Luang Prabang is simple, thanks to the city's international airport that services flights to nearby Thailand, Cambodia and Vietnam as well as to the Lao capital, Vientiane.
 Visitors can also take a one-day boat ride along the Mekong river from Huay Xai at the Thai border, or travel by bus from Vientiane.

 If you plan to drive or participate in any water sports while in Laos, we strongly recommend you take out travel insurance.
 Although Luang Prabang is a safe holiday destination, accidents can happen and hospital bills can be expensive.
-Get insured and rest easy and enjoy your trip safe in the knowledge you will be covered in the event of an accident or emergency.